malonehunter/hyperdope-gematria/README.md

 To learn more about how to use Hyperdope Gematria, see the Quickstart Guide in the app under the About menu.

-This repo can be cloned as-is to your **web server** for self-hosting your own fully-featured gematira calulator with integrated database matching.
+This repo may be cloned as-is to your **web server** for self-hosting your own fully-featured gematira calulator with integrated database matching.

 To add more words or phrases to the matching database append them as new lines to the db.txt file.